Get insider access

 Desktop

-The HDR color gamut is adequate.
+The HDR color gamut is alright.
 It has decent coverage of the DCI-P3 color space used by most current HDR content, but its Rec.
 2020 color space coverage is more limited.
 However, it struggles with tone mapping, so most colors are inaccurate.

 Picture Quality